Accommodation and wedding venues in County Carlow

 We were able to park right outside on the main street of Borris, across from the entrance.
 My fond familial feelings immediately faded when faced with the grandeur of the entrance to Borris House.
 I shrank into a awestruck tourist and meekly followed instructions at the Gate Lodge to make my way across the sweep of grass to the front entrance of the huge castle of a house.

 We brought our friend Damo along with us – here he is with Stephen at the entrance arch.
-The National Inventory of Architectural Heritage tells us that this entrance was designed by Richard Morrison, in around 1813.
+The National Inventory of Architectural Heritage tells us that this entrance was designed by Richard Morrison, around 1813.
 It has an arch opening with crenellations, flanking turrets and buttressed walls.
+There’s a portcullis and fabulous studded door.
+The towers have blind arrow slits including a cruciform arrow slit, and there’s a small Gothic window with hood moulding.
 [1] Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com

 A view of the arched entrance from inside the demesne.
 Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com